avwsolutions/katacoda-scenarios/vector-clickhouse-quickstart/finish.md

 ** Congratulations **

-You are now ready to use Vector and Clickhouse for your daily job !!!
+You are now ready to use Vector and ClickHouse for your daily job !!!

 I hope you enjoyed it.